Zero waste tips to adopt for a more responsible Christmas

 Handmade

-A lip balm, a candle, bee wraps, a nice tawashi, a soap, hot chocolate lollipops
+Lip balm, candle, bee wraps, pretty tawashi, soap, hot chocolate lollipops

-A weekend in one of our regions of France in a tinyhouse, or a cabin to get closer to nature, a show, a treatment, a workshop to learn a skill (beer, bag, pottery), a photo session, a cooking or drawing class, a subscription to music, yoga or meditation, a yoga retreat at La ferme de Peuton to give yourself time for yourself
+A weekend in one of our regions of France in a tinyhouse, or a cabin to get closer to nature, a show, a treatment, a workshop to learn a skill (beer, bag, pottery), a photo session, a cooking or drawing class, a subscription to music, yoga or meditation, a La ferme de Peuton yoga retreat to give yourself time for yourself.

-Washable cotton pads, a kit to make your own household or beauty products with Inès' books, for example, or a water bottle.
+Washable cotton pads, a kit to make your own household or beauty products using Inès' books, for example, or a water bottle.

 Some books

-A piece of clothing found at a thrift store, an object found at a flea market or on an online flea market.
+A piece of clothing found at a thrift store, a second-hand item or an online second-hand shop.

 Solidarity

-On the online store of associations like @unicef_france, Ines finds her gifts and her purchases allow her to support the actions of the association.
+On the online stores of associations like @unicef_france, Inès finds her gifts, and her purchases enable her to support the association's actions.

 Online shopping

-Inès has fallen for the eshop Panier des Sens where you can find cosmetic care products (for women and men) and perfumes and candles for the home, all made in France and with natural ingredients sourced in short circuits.
-For 20 years our Provencal brand has been committed to natural and responsible beauty!
-What to please at Christmas while taking care of our health and the environment!
-And for clothing ideas, there are several committed platforms where you can find your happiness like Dreamact and We dress fair.
+Inès has fallen for the eshop Panier des Sens where you'll find cosmetics (for men and women), perfumes and candles for the home, all made in France with natural ingredients sourced in short circuits.
+For 20 years, our Provencal brand has been committed to natural, responsible beauty!
+The perfect way to give pleasure this Christmas, while taking care of our health and the environment!
+And for clothing ideas, there are several committed platforms where you can find what you're looking for, such as Dreamact and We dress fair.

 Inès Moreau Small gestures